mace-cream/clusterhowto/README.md

 If you need any additional Python packages, you can use `pip` to install it within your home directory (with `--user` option)

+Notice that for python 2.7, `--user` and `--editable` cannot be used simultaneously.

 ## 5. How to use GPUs